-JDR Cables and ORE Catapult share a highly successful, decade-long partnership of critical subsea cable testing, research and development that has enabled JDR to bring new and highly innovative cable products to the offshore wind market.
+JDR Cables and ORE Catapult continue to share a highly successful partnership which was established over a decade ago, and which has enabled JDR to bring new and highly innovative cable products to the offshore wind market.

 66kV – A homegrown innovation partnership leading to UK investment and global exports

-In 2016, ORE Catapult worked with JDR Cables to bring its pioneering 66kV cable technology to market, providing electrical testing throughout its development, qualification and type testing programmes.
+The relationship with JDR Cables started back in 2016, with ORE Catapult engineers working with them to bring their pioneering 66kV cable technology to market, providing electrical testing throughout its development, qualification and type testing programmes.
 The scaling up of cable voltage from 33kV to 66kV was essential in response to the increase in size and capacity of offshore wind farms, placing greater demands on the inter-array subsea cables that connect the turbines and substations.
-By doubling the voltage of the industry-standard 33kV inter-array cable, JDR’s technology allows increased transmission between turbines at higher-capacity wind farms – a vital factor in reducing the cost of offshore wind, but also essential to JDR Cables’ ability to compete in the global market, as well as grow and expand its UK operations.
+By doubling the voltage of the industry-standard 33kV inter-array cable, JDR Cables’ technology allows increased transmission between turbines at higher-capacity wind farms – a vital factor in reducing the cost of offshore wind, but also essential to JDR Cables’ ability to compete in the global market, as well as grow and expand its UK operations.

 James Young, Chief Strategy and Compliance Officer, JDR Cables said:

-The UKAS-accredited high voltage laboratory, at ORE Catapult’s National Renewable Energy Centre in Blyth, is one of the few facilities in the world with the required capacity to carry out automated step-breakdown testing of 66kV systems using water terminations.
+The UKAS-accredited high voltage laboratory at ORE Catapult’s National Renewable Energy Centre is one of the few facilities in the world with the required capacity to carry out automated step-breakdown testing of 66kV systems.
 Its capabilities include the ability to exert up to 20 times the rated operating stresses on the cable.
-As a long-term test partner of JDR Cables, ORE Catapult developed a bespoke facility to validate and de-risk the new cables, giving the Northeast-based firm – and its potential clients – the confidence that this first-of-its-kind technology can withstand the higher loads and harsh conditions offshore.
-The development, qualification and type testing programme included validation of terminations and cable accessories, and was inherently collaborative: the supply chain, developers and other stakeholders played key roles.
+As a long-term test partner of JDR Cables, ORE Catapult developed a bespoke facility to validate and de-risk the new cables, giving the company – and its potential clients – the confidence that this first-of-its-kind technology can withstand the higher loads and harsh conditions offshore.
+The development, qualification and type testing programme included validation of terminations and cable accessories.
+This has since migrated into wet ageing techniques, mechanical handling and materials analysis as part of the ORE Catapult service and was inherently collaborative: the supply chain, developers and other stakeholders played key roles.

 Securing contracts, exports and growth

-Most recently, in August 2021, Jan De Nul Group announced that it has subcontracted JDR Cables to supply and install 130 miles of inter-array cables for the Vineyard Wind 1 project4.
-The 66kV inter-array cables connecting 62 GE Haliade-X turbines will transfer electricity to an offshore substation for transmission to the grid, further demonstrating JDR’s continued export and new market success as a result of working with ORE Catapult to develop and bring the 66kV cable product to market.
+In August 2021, Jan De Nul Group announced that it had subcontracted JDR Cables to supply and install 130 miles of inter-array cables for the Vineyard Wind 1 project4.
+The 66kV inter-array cables connected 62 GE Haliade-X turbines to transfer electricity to an offshore substation for transmission to the grid, further demonstrating the company’s continued export and new market success as a result of working with ORE Catapult to develop and bring the 66kV cable product to market.

 Young continued:

-With the partnership now set to be even stronger with a close geographical proximity of only a few miles, JDR Cables and ORE Catapult have an even greater opportunity to cement the UK’s leading reputation in subsea cable manufacturing with the potential future introduction of 132kV cables to the market, as well as significant regional impact through job creation, supply chain growth and investment in skills.
+This also provided an opportunity to cement the UK’s leading reputation in subsea cable manufacturing and now the introduction of 132kV cables to the market, as well as significant regional impact through job creation, supply chain growth and investment in skills.

 Young added: